Baa Atoll Maldives Travel Guide

 A cultural excursion to Thulhaadhoo shows traditional lacquer ware workshops firsthand.
 Observe local artisans practicing Laajehun, an intricate craft.
 A direct connection to Maldivian artistry.

 Join a traditional Maldivian fishing trip, often a sunset hand-line experience.
-This activity gives a peaceful evening on the water and a chance to learn local techniques.
+This activity gives a peaceful evening by the water and a chance to learn local techniques.
 Your catch can be prepared for dinner.

 For diving enthusiasts, extend your trip with a liveaboard dive safari.
 These boats cruise through various atolls, including Baa, reaching remote dive sites and many encounters with marine life over several days.